hb-gatsby/gatsby-starter-lumen/content/posts/2020-03-17-how-to-deploy-a-wordpress-website-onto-ipfs.md

 ---
 ![](./media/WordpressSocialImage.png)

-Fleek allows websites to easily find a home on IPFS where they can rest readily accessible, permanent and uncensorable.
+Fleek allows websites to easily find a home on IPFS where they can rest readily accessible, permanent, and uncensorable.
 In this tutorial, we will show you how simple it is to export a Wordpress site, host it on IPFS and share it with the world.
-First, we will show how to export the site using a plugin and then we will upload the exported site to wordpress.
+First, we will show how to export the site using a plugin and then we will upload the exported site to WordPress.

 ## Exporting the Wordpress Site as a Static Website

-First, we must install a plugin which will allow us to export the site’s HTML, CSS and JavaScript files.In the Wordpress site’s admin panel go to “Plugins” => “Add New” on the left-hand side menu.
+First, we must install a plugin that will allow us to export the site’s HTML, CSS, and JavaScript files.
+In the Wordpress site’s admin panel go to “Plugins” => “Add New” on the left-hand side menu.

 ![](./media/wordpress1.png)